 Your Mac’s step-by-step instructions will walk you through the calibration process once you have found and opened the software utility.
 Just follow the on-screen instructions to choose your display’s brightness, contrast, native gamma, target gamma, and target white point.
 Click “Continue” and save the calibration profile once you are finished with the adjustments.

-Calibrate using online utilities
+Calibrate using online tools

 There are a handful of web-based calibration tools that help you manually adjust your monitor settings.
 They can provide more precise, or more customized, calibration than the built-in utilities.